-For starters, some research shows that exercise may actually stimulate the growth of new brain cells.
+For starters, some research shows that exercise may stimulate the growth of new brain cells.
 It might also stimulate new neuron synapse formation.
-Given that the general trend is a net neuronal loss over the years, any new cells are of high value.
+Given that the general trend is a net neuronal loss through the years, any new cells are of high value.
 Exercise also helps stabilize your blood sugar, which maintains a healthy environment for all cells in your body, especially the areas of the brain associated with memory.

 The Future Looks Bright